A Guide to Picking the Best Tomato at the Grocery Store

 Few fruits are romanticized more than the tomato.
 During peak tomato season, tomato-lovers flock to farmers markets and roadside stands to purchase tomatoes of every shape, size, and color.
-Pounds of tomatoes are snatched up without hesitation because nothing promises quality quite like farmers-market tomatoes in the summer.
-At the supermarket, lovely red orbs of tomatoes are left abandoned in the produce aisle because they're auspicious surroundings make no guarantee of flavor.
+Pounds of tomatoes are snatched up without hesitation because nothing promises quality quite like farmers market tomatoes in the summer.

 What are your tricks for picking the best tomatoes at the grocery store?